argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ThetaGPU/README.md

 ```
 qsub submit.sh
 ```
-Note that you need to inspect the `queue_submission.sh` script to make sure it is _your_ virtual environment that is used
+Note that you need to inspect the `queue_submission.sh` script to make sure it is _your_ virtual environment that is used.
+The submission script being used here assumes that you have set up a virtual environment with cmake, matplotlib, sklearn, etc. (i.e., steps 1,2,3,4 should have been executed previously)